RocketChat/docs-old/guides/app-guides/poll-plus/guides/live-poll.md

 Live Polls can be triggered with the `/poll live <number of polls>` command.
 Here `<number of polls>` denotes the number of polls you want to be included within the Live Poll.

 Each poll within a Live Poll has a time limit to vote upon after which the current Poll ends and the next one is posted.
-Poll creators can also click on the **“Next Poll”** button to trigger a pre-scheduled finish of the current Poll.
+Poll creators can also click on the **ÃÂ¢ÃÂÃÂNext PollÃÂ¢ÃÂÃÂ** button to trigger a pre-scheduled finish of the current Poll.

 The **"Time limit to vote"** each poll is set as the number of seconds you want that poll to be active.